mikepenelopescafe/penelopes-venue/src/content/service-areas/lakewood.md

 ## Serving All Types of Lakewood Events

 ### Weddings
-Lakewood couples love our garden ceremonies and elegant reception spaces.
-Professional coordination means you can relax and enjoy your special day.
+Lakewood couples love our garden ceremonies and moody reception spaces.
+Professional coordination keeps it easy so you can enjoy the night.

 ### Corporate Events
 From Belmar businesses to Green Mountain companies, we provide professional event spaces for meetings, conferences, and corporate celebrations.